 Check out a past artist-in-residence exhibition: Postcards from the Iron Camera

 Faces of the Petrified Forest

 Artsits-in-Residence Mary Collins and Susan McElhinney teamed up on an exhibition of words and prose highlighting the people that make Petrified Forest special.
-Originally displayed at Wolf Trap Center for the Performing Arts in January 2014, Petrified Forest is bringing "Faces" to the park for permanent display.
+Originally displayed at Wolf Trap Center for the Performing Arts in January 2014, it can now be seen as a temporary exhibit at Painted Desert Visitor Center.

-Petrified Forest staff is currently involved in a large project to update all the roadside informational panels, called waysides.
+Petrified Forest staff recently completed a large project to update all the roadside informational panels, called waysides.
 The signs needed some maintenance, as well as an update of information.
 In a park with so much active research, we want to share the latest discoveries with visitors.
 Over 50 waysides are located along the roads and trails throughout the park explaining the landscape and covering a variety of topics specific to their locations.

 Painted Desert Viewpoints

 Sometimes the park overlooks seem like exhibits in themselves.
 Certain roadside pullouts also feature an informative sign.
 Kachina Point is a great place to overlook the reds and oranges of the Painted Desert.
 More information...